ponasvytas/hockey-video-analyst/PERFORMANCE_REFACTOR_STATUS.md

 ## 🔜 Next Steps

-1.  **Isolate Laser Pointer State**:
-    -   Apply a similar pattern to the Laser Pointer tool.
-    -   Currently, `LaserPointerOverlay` is a separate widget, but check if it triggers parent rebuilds.
-(It seems to be already isolated in `LaserPointerOverlay`, but `main.dart` might still be managing some state).

-2.  **Optimize Control Bar**:
+1.  **Optimize Control Bar**:
     -   Ensure the draggable control bar doesn't rebuild the video player when moved.
+(Verified: `DraggableControlBar` manages its own position state).

+2.  **Final Verification**:
+    -   Run the app and test all tools.